ryandward/offtargets/README.md

 # offtargets
-Find CRISPRi offtargets from a .txt file and GenBank files (optionally zipped)
+Find CRISPRi offtargets from a .fasta file and GenBank files (optionally zipped)